bramborman/NotifyPropertyChangedBase/README.md

         public Foo()
         {
+            // Property without a callback
             RegisterProperty(nameof(Bar), typeof(int), 0);
             // This will do the same:
             // RegisterProperty("Bar", typeof(int), 0);

+            // Property with a callback
             RegisterProperty(nameof(Greeting), typeof(string), null, GreetingPropertyChanged);
         }